dnssd-wg/draft-ietf-dnssd-tsr/draft-ietf-dnssd-tsr.md

 Because TSR computations are affected by network latency, comparisons can’t be considered accurate.
 It is therefore necessary to tolerate some amount of error.
-In practice, however, it should generally not be the case that two advertising proxies receive SRP updates from the same SRP client at nearly the same time.
+In practice, however, it should generally not be the case that two advertising proxies receive SRP updates from the same SRP requester at nearly the same time.
 So it should always be the case either that there is a clear ordering to the timestamps, or that there is no conflict in the data.
 For example with anycast, a retransmission could go to a different SRP registrar, but in this case both servers would simultaneously receive identical data, so the close ordering or even equality of the timestamps